 If you’re a business owner, you know that having a product line is essential to your success.

-I created this guide to discuss everything you need to know about product lines.
+I created this guide to discuss everything you need to learn about product lines.
 I will also walk you through creating and maximizing your product line.

-A product line refers to a group of related products marketed under a single brand to different consumers.
+A product line refers to any group of related products that a company markets under a single brand to different consumers.

 It can be as simple as various existing products a company offers to appeal to a targeted demographic.